Skip to main content

 • Pay compensation for any loss suffered because of the breach

-For more information see our page Duties and breaches (rooming houses).
+For more information, see our page about duties and breaches in rooming houses.

 Complaints

-If you think the rooming house operator has broken the law, you can contact Consumer Affairs Victoria on 1300 55 81 81 or on CAV’s online form.
+If you think the rooming house operator has broken the law, you can contact Consumer Affairs Victoria (CAV) on 1300 55 81 81 or through its online form.

 Consumer Affairs Victoria complaints form